libretime/ansible-role-libretime/README.md

 ### Important Role Variables

+- `libretime_allow_restart` defines whether the services should be restarted automatically.
+This variable **SHOULD** be updated.
+This flag is mainly used to prevent restarting a LibreTime service running in production.
 - `libretime_root_url` defines the public url used to access Libretime.
 This variable **MUST** be updated.
 - `libretime_listen_port` defines the port on which the web server will listen.
 - `libretime_legacy_api_key` define the legacy api key.
 This variable **MUST** be updated.